 There are a lot of customers who do a lot of "export this SmartList to Excel and then do X" to get data ready.
 I've found many users do things in Excel that are repeatable yet are unaware of Power Query and more advanced ETL (Extract, Transform, and Load) techniques to automate some of the work.
 The other part of the coin here is there are many times when users or management want to get dashboards and higher-level metrics on how they are doing, not just data dumps to wade through.
 I hope to cover a bit of both here.

 Both Excel and Power BI rely on Power Query for the underlying ETL data transformation, and in this series, I will show some tips and tricks around that based on how I've used it to help some of my clients.

 Before starting this, I put a poll up on LinkedIn and Twitter to get some feedback.
 While the engagement on the poll was fairly low, the vast majority of voters were looking for useful queries or tips (47%), starting from scratch (29%), and data prep (12%).

 I may change my mind on this (!!) but I am hoping to go through different modules group by group with the same structure of posts for each.

-“Starting from scratch” will be first in the context of Excel before getting into Power BI.
-This won’t be for new Excel users, but for users unfamiliar with Power Query and I suspect there will be a number of posts working thru things that anyone can use with either Excel or Power BI.
-Later on, I will revisit “starting from scratch” in the context of Power BI.
+"Starting from scratch" will be first in the context of Excel before getting into Power BI.
+This won't be for new Excel users, but for users unfamiliar with Power Query and I suspect there will be several posts working through things that anyone can use with either Excel or Power BI.
+Later on, I will revisit "starting from scratch" in the context of Power BI.

 In between those two sections will be data prep, including useful queries and tips as I work through some of the tables and views to get data out of the modules we're discussing.